Renewable energy in Africa: Geothermal resources

-Geothermal power is mostly concentrated in eastern Africa, but there are many fragmented spots of high intensity geothermal potential spread across the continent.
+Geothermal power is mostly concentrated in eastern Africa, but there are many fragmented spots of high-intensity geothermal potential spread across the continent.
 There is enormous potential for geothermal energy in the East African Rift which is roughly 5,900 kilometers in length and spans several countries in East Africa including Eritrea, Ethiopia, Djibouti, Kenya, Uganda, and Zambia.

 Biomass

 Unsustainable use of biomass fuels endangers biodiversity and risks further damage or destruction to the landscape.
 86% of Africa's biomass energy is used in the sub-Saharan region, excluding South Africa.
 Even where other forms of energy are available, it is not harnessed and utilized efficiently, underscoring the need to promote energy efficiency where energy access is available.

 Biomass obtained in Africa is mainly used for energy through burning, however, there is an urgent need to address the current levels of respiratory illness from burning biomass in homes.
 Taking into consideration the cost differential between biomass and fossil fuels, it is far more cost-effective to improve the technology used to burn the biomass than to use fossil fuels.
-Technologies such as Gasification and Anaerobic digestion systems are some of the popular systems used to convert biomass fuels to cleaner energy.
+Technologies such as gasification and anaerobic digestion systems are some of the popular systems used to convert biomass fuels to cleaner energy.

 Horizontal integration potential

 Solar and wind power are extremely scalable, as there are systems available from less than 1 watt to several megawatts.
 This makes it possible to initialize the electrification of a home or village with minimal initial capital.
 It also allows for dynamic and incremental scaling as load demands increases.
 The component configuration of a wind or solar installation also provides a level of functional redundancy, improving the reliability of the system.
 If a single panel in a multi-panel solar array is damaged, the rest of the system continues functioning unimpeded.
 In a similar way, the failure of a single wind tower in a multi-tower configuration does not cause a system-level failure.

 Because solar and wind projects produce power where it is used, they provide a safe, reliable and cost-effective solution.
-Because transmission equipment is avoided, these systems are more secure, and less vulnerable to attack.
+Because transmission equipment is avoided, these systems are more secure and less vulnerable to attack.
 This can be an important feature in regions prone to conflict.
 Wind and solar power systems are simple to set up, easy to operate, easy to repair, and durable.
-Wind resources and solar resource are abundant enough to provide all of the electrical energy requirements of rural populations, and this can be done in remote and otherwise fragmented low-density areas that are impractical to address using conventional grid-based systems.
+Wind resources and solar resources are abundant enough to provide all of the electrical energy requirements of rural populations, and this can be done in remote and otherwise fragmented low-density areas that are impractical to address using conventional grid-based systems.